 The submission of informal plans, specifications, design criteria, and other data, as may be required by the district or local health department.
 Depending on the size and complexity of the system, the submission of formal plans and specifications may be required.

 C. Type III.
 A Type III sewage disposal system includes sewage disposal systems other than a septic tank subsurface soil absorption system, and subsurface soil absorption systems, regardless of design, with design flows greater than 1,000 gpd.
-The procedure for obtaining a permit under this subsection includes the following steps:
+Formal plans and specifications are waived for designs that are exempt from the practice of engineering under §§ 54.1-402A.11..The procedure for obtaining a permit under this subsection includes the following steps:

 1. The submission of an application;